hackclub/hackclub/workshops/collaborative_sketch/README.md

 Now that something kinda works, let's make it official by committing and pushing!
 See if you remember the commands to use.

+Once you have pushed, remember to add `USERNAME.github.io` to the list of Authorized Domains on your Firebase app.
+After that, your project should be live on `USERNAME.github.io/collaborative_sketch/`!
+To see how to add an authorized domain, go to [Setting up the Firebase App](#setting-up-the-firebase-app).

 ## Part III: Odds and Ends

 The last part of this workshop is including some nice features.
 We'll add two buttons: one to save the drawing that's been made, and one to delete the drawing.